askemottelson/Review-Groups/README.md

 java -jar Review.jar assignment add <group_name> <assignment_no> <file_url>
 ```

-When all groups has a assignment for a specific assignment number, send it away!
+When all groups has an assignment for a specific assignment number, send it away!
 ```
 java -jar Review.jar review send <assignment_no>
 ```